 The types of affiliate marketing partners you will ultimately have the most success with will depend on your business goals, target audience, and product or service, and it will take time to find them and weed out the others.
 In the meantime, most brands will find that these five groups provide a solid foundation to build a program on.

-Want the TL;DR?
-Download our Partner Groups Cheat Sheet for a quick reference guide to five types of affiliates and how to work with them, including suggested campaigns for each and tips on what motivates them to go above and beyond to promote a business.
+Get our Partner Groups Cheat Sheet for a quick reference guide to five types of popular affiliates and how to work with them.
+This info sheet includes the most common types of campaigns and preferred commission models for each affiliate group.

 Lyndsey Fish is the Director of Partnerships at TUNE.
 Before joining TUNE, Lyndsey worked for a leading partner marketing agency, overseeing a diverse portfolio of clients.
 Her career has focused on growing affiliate partnerships, utilizing data to make strategic decisions for consumer brands, and driving incremental growth.